kapsch-network-solution/trustsec_excel/README.md

 ```
 python trustsec_excel.py -e sample.csv excel_sample.csv
 ```
-This command takes the CSV file sample.csv which was exported from an ISE installation and converts it into EXCEL format file excel_sample.csv
+This command takes the CSV file sample.csv which was exported from an ISE installation and converts it into EXCEL format file excel_sample.csv.
+You can then edit the different cells ( = SGACL action) for your needs.

 ## Import
 from EXCEL to ISE